 - Educate your employees on ESG practices and identify values or issues that are important to your company

-Now that we understand ESG, the importance of ESG practices and small ways to begin implementing ESG values and practices at your company, we can fully acknowledge how investors are being more socially responsible, seeking out businesses with strong ESG values, and how the success of companies is being measured via ESG criteria.
-In part two of the ESG blogs, we will be diving into more specific ESG implementation and what ESG practices to look for when investing in a company.
+Now that we understand ESG, the importance of, practices and small ways to begin implementing these values and practices at your company, we can fully acknowledge how investors are being more socially responsible, seeking out businesses with strong Environmental Social and Governance values, and how the success of companies is being measured.
+In part two we will be diving into more specific implementation and what Environmental Social and Governance practices to look for when investing in a company.